 Now you might want to filter this information further.
 For example, of all the recipients who opened the mass email, you might only be interested in those who are between the ages of 21 and 30, or registered for a given event.
 Click "Advanced Search" next to a statistic to start an advanced search with the email attributes pre-filled; e.g. if the link next to "Tracked Opens" is clicked, the search fields will be set to look for all contacts who opened the email, ready for you to add extra criteria.
 For more information on advanced searches, see "Searching".

 Mass mailings can be found in one of three areas accessible via the Mailings menu:

 Draft and Unscheduled Mailings: As soon as you name your message in Step 1 and click Next, it is placed in this area.
 If you click Save & Continue Later or simply abandon a message after some steps, you can continue working on it by clicking on the Continue link next to the message listed here.
-(Note: Mailings started based on search results will not have the Continue link listed.)

 You can also Delete draft messages here.

 Scheduled and Sent Mailings: When you send or schedule a mailing, it will be placed in this area and remain there until it is archived or deleted.